2G case: Supreme Court quashes 122 telecoms licences

 Executives arrested in the telecoms case have been released on bail.
 Telenor and Etisalat say the case should not involve them because the licences were issued before they bought into the Indian market.

-Other owners of licences ordered cancelled include Loop Telecom Pvt Ltd; Videocon Telecommunications, part of India's Videocon group; and S-Tel, part-owned by Batelco.
+Other owners of licences ordered cancelled include Loop Telecom Pvt Ltd; Videocon Telecommunications, part of Videocon group (VEDI.NS); and S-Tel, part-owned by Batelco.
 Thirteen licences held by Idea, of which it is using seven, and three by Tata Teleservices are also affected.

-(Additional reporting by Rajesh Kumar Singh and Mumbai newsroom; Writing by Tony Munroe and Frank Jack Daniel; Editing by Robert Birsel and Sanjeev Miglani)
+(Additional reporting by Rajesh Kumar Singh and Mumbai newsroom; Writing by Tony Munroe and Frank Jack Daniel; Editing by Robert Birsel)